 3. PRE-HEAT Set your oven to 100°C. At full heat, place your skillet in the oven for 10 minutes.
 Exposing your new Ironclad Pan to this temperature and time will open the pores in the high-grade iron, allowing the iron to better absorb each seasoning for the rest of its long life.
 This is where the first cup of tea will come in handy.

-4. OIL Using a clean cloth, or paper towel, rub a teaspoon of grapeseed oil over the warm skillet, inside and out, including the bottom.
+4. OIL Using a clean cloth, or paper towel, rub a tablespoon of grapeseed oil over the warm skillet, inside and out, including the bottom.
 You’re rubbing oil into the surface, not onto it.
 Wipe off any excess.
 The end result should be a thin coat of oil across the entire surface.
 Your Ironclad Pan should now have a dull matte finish and look dry.

 5. BAKE Turn the oven up to 180°C. At full heat, place the skillet upside-down in the middle of your oven.
 Bake for another 10 minutes, remove from the heat, and wipe off any excess oil.